DanielL100/Final-Project/README.md

 ### Enslavement

 The weapon is controlled through the observation system.
 For this purpose, state-space controllers were designed that also meet the given control requirements, and they allow for tracking targets and provide a proper tracking error for each axis separately.
+The binding is based on returning the angle difference between the weapon and the observation pod to the weapon system space-state controller, thereby correcting the weapon system angle.

 ### Block Diagram of the Complete System